 - Consistent estimation of the Fixed effects Probit model

-Abstract: This paper introduces a new estimator for the fixed-effects binary choice model.
-The proposed method consists of eliminating the fixed effect by reworking the inequalities implied by the binary choice model and is akin in spirit to a linear panel first-difference estimator.
-The new method is very simple, faster than current alternatives, as shown by Monte Carlo simulations, and, more importantly, consistent.
-The dynamic nonlinear panel model is also covered.
-As an empirical application, I consider the demand for video games in Steam.
+Abstract: This paper introduces a new estimator for the dynamic fixed-effects binary choice model.
+The proposed method consists of eliminating the fixed effect by reworking the inequalities implied by the binary choice model, and is similar in spirit to a linear panel first-difference estimator.
+The new method is very simple, faster than existing alternatives, as shown by Monte Carlo simulations, and, more importantly, consistent.
+The dynamic binary choice model is covered as a special case of the static framework.
+As an empirical application, I consider the link between fertility and female labor force participation.
+Replication files.

 - Can Price Dispersion be supported solely by Information Frictions?